WildEyeConservation/TrapTagger/README.md

 - Create record

-### S3-only IAM User
+### S3-only IAM Users

 In order to prevent third-party classifier images from causing harm, these should be restricted to only be able to get objects from S3 (images to classify) and nothing else.
-This is achieved by creating an IAM user and associated credentials with those permissions that are then shared with the classifier instances.
-This is done as follows:
+Additionally, user should upload their images with images signed by an IAM user that only has permissions to put objects into the TrapTagger bucket.
+Both of these are achieved by creating an IAM user and associated credentials with those permissions.
+This is done as follows (perform this action twice - once for each use case: upload and dowload only):

 - Go to the IAM User console
 - Select users in the side tab